Location

 Environment Variables

-The .configu file allows you to use environment variables in its different sections. this is come handy for store configuration options or scripts when you want to avoid expicit write of sensative authentication credentials etc. and you want to inject them from the outside and before runing configu.
+The .configu file allows you to use environment variables in its different sections.
+This comes in handy for store configuration options or scripts when you want to avoid explicitly writing sensitive authentication credentials etc. and you want to inject them from the outside before running Configu.
 To use an environment variable, you can utilize mustache templating as such:

 $schema: https://json-schema.org/draft/2020-12/schema